httptoolkit/frida-interception-and-unpinning/README.md

         -l ./android/android-certificate-unpinning-fallback.js \
         -f $PACKAGE_ID
     ```
 7. Explore, examine & modify all the traffic you're interested in!
+If you have any problems, please [open an issue](https://github.com/httptoolkit/frida-interception-and-unpinning/issues/new) and help make these scripts even better.

+## iOS Getting Started Guide

+1. Start your MitM proxy (e.g. [HTTP Toolkit](https://httptoolkit.com/)), and set up your jailbroken iOS device, connected to your computer.
+2. Find your MitM proxy's port (e.g. 8000) and its CA certificate in PEM format
+    * The CA certificate should start with `-----BEGIN CERTIFICATE-----`.
+You can open it with a text editor to see and extract this content.
+    * In HTTP Toolkit, both details can be found in the 'Anything' option on the Intercept page.
+3. Open `config.js`, and add those details:
+    * `CERT_PEM`: your CA certificate in PEM format.
+    * `PROXY_PORT`: the proxy's port
+    * `PROXY_HOST`: the address of your proxy, from the perspective of your device
+4. Install & start Frida on your device
+    * The steps here may depend on your specific device & configuration, but this is generally available via Cydia/Sileo etc using `https://build.frida.re` as a package source.
+    * Ensure you can run `frida-ps -Uai` on your computer to confirm this is working correctly.
+5. Find the id for the app you're interested in via `frida-ps -Uai` (for a quick test, try using [github.com/httptoolkit/ios-ssl-pinning-demo](https://github.com/httptoolkit/ios-ssl-pinning-demo) - the id is `com.httptoolkit.ios-pinning-demo`)
+6. Use Frida to launch the app you're interested in with the scripts injected (starting with `config.js`).
+Which scripts to use is up to you, but for iOS a good command to start with is:
+    ```bash
+    frida -U \
+        -l ./config.js \
+        -l ./ios/ios-connect-hook.js \
+        -l ./ios/ios-tls-override.js \
+        -f $APP_ID
+    ```
-If you have any problems, please [open an issue](https://github.com/httptoolkit/frida-android-unpinning/issues/new) and help make these scripts even better.
+7. Explore, examine & modify all the traffic you're interested in!
+If you have any problems, please [open an issue](https://github.com/httptoolkit/frida-interception-and-unpinning/issues/new) and help make these scripts even better.

 ## The Scripts

-The command above uses all the scripts, but you can generally use any subset you like, although in almost all cases you will want to include `config.js` as the first script (this defines some variables that are used by other scripts).
+The commands above use all the relevant scripts, but you can generally use any subset you like, although in almost all cases you will want to include `config.js` as the first script (this defines some variables that are used by other scripts).

-For example, to do unpinning alone, when handling proxy & certificate configuration elsewhere and without obfuscation fallbacks, you could just run:
+For example, to do unpinning alone on Android, when handling proxy & certificate configuration elsewhere and without obfuscation fallbacks, you could just run:

 ```bash
 frida -U \